NidaSaleem1/CHE1147/README.md

 ### Execution Order

-The scripts are designed to be run in the following order:
+The scripts are designed to be run in the following order (commands tested on Windows):

 1.  `python src\preprocess.py`